 A community management software can reduce costs in the long term in many ways, primarily by increasing staff productivity and eliminating redundant steps.
 Activity management capabilities keep managers and staff on track with resident questions, suggestions, complaints, or other community tasks, which can help to avoid major problems later.
 A robust communications platform that helps to get your messages out to residents in the way that they want to be reached increases effectiveness in your community outreach efforts.
 It also reduces the number of repetitive messages you may need to send otherwise.
 A comprehensive work order management system such as Pilera’s gives managers detailed tracking and analysis portfolio-wide.
 Managers can save time in handling service requests and they won’t have to search through endless email or paper trails as they can see all the details, comments, and status changes to a ticket on one page.

 7) Pay for only what you need

-A-la-carte pricing is a new concept in community management, which a software such as ours offers.
-An a-la-carte option gives community managers and boards the option to pick and pay for only the solutions that best fits their community’s needs.
+A-la-carte pricing is a new concept in community management, which software such as ours offers.
+An a-la-carte option gives community managers and boards the option to pick and pay for only the solutions that best fit their community’s needs.

 Looking into the future

 A community management software that fits your community’s needs like a glove is a great investment into the future.
 Looking out far into the future than simply the upcoming year will better position your management company in building a successful community.
 Investing your time, effort, and money into software that continually advances with technology and community management trends is an investment that will be well paid off in the future.

 Pilera Software is the premier community and property management suite that has helped thousands of community managers and back-office personnel enhance communications, improve customer service, and manage compliance and operations.
 May we help your community achieve these success stories?